Mindfulness for Leaders

 Who is it for?

-This day is part of a series of Workplace Masterclasses being introduced by Oxford and Bangor Mindfulness Centres.
-Open to all individuals with an interest in how mindfulness can support and enhance personal and organisational wellbeing; these Workplace Masterclasses are particularly informative for practitioners delivering mindfulness based training in the workplace.
+This day is one of a series of Workplace Masterclasses being offered by the Oxford Mindfulness Centre.
+It is open to all individuals with an interest in how mindfulness can support and enhance personal and organisational wellbeing.
+These Workplace Masterclasses are particularly informative for practitioners delivering mindfulness based training in the workplace.

 Who are Michael and Megan?